Meet the Board

 Ross Dribin holds a bachelor's degree in architecture from Wellesley College and a Master of Professional Studies in interactive telecommunications from New York University Tisch School of the Arts.

-Gavin Kearney was elected to the District 97 Board of Education on April 2, 2019.
-His term on the board will expire in 2023.
+Colleen Burns was elected to a two-year term on the District 97 Board of Education on April 4, 2023.
+Her term will expire in 2025.

 Email: [email protected]